Charles Valentine Riley: Career

 He was one of the first to practice biological pest control, introducing a beetle that was the natural enemy to a scale that was damaging the California citrus industry.
 Because this method successfully reduced the scale, Riley is sometimes known as the "Father of Biological Control".
 He invented the “cyclone” or eddy chamber in nozzles for spraying purposes.

 He was among the first to notice that the American grapes, Vitis labrusca were resistant to grape Phylloxera.
 His work with J. E. Planchon led to the use of grafting French grape on V. labrusca root stock.
-This effort helped save the French wine industry and for his efforts, Riley received the French Grand Gold Medal and was named a Chevalier of the Legion of Honor in 1884.
+This effort helped save the French wine industry and for his efforts, Riley received the French Grand Gold Medal and was named a Chevalier (Knight) of the Legion of Honor in 1884.

 A prolific writer, artist, and visionary, Riley authored over 2,400 publications.
 He published two journals, The American Entomologist (1868–80) and Insect Life (1889–94) and Riley was the first to recommend for the establishment of the Office of Experiment Stations, in 1878 before the National Agricultural Congress.
 He received honorary degrees from Kansas State University and the University of Missouri.
 He was an honorary member of the Entomological Society of London and founder and first president of the Entomological Society of Washington.
 He and Dr. L. O. Howard, Riley's assistant in the Federal Entomological Service, were among the founders of the American Association of Economic Entomologists, which became part of Entomological Society of America in 1953.
 Riley was succeeded as State Entomologist of Missouri by Otto Lugger who served as an assistant in Riley's early years.